All palm photos on this site were taken in NC except where noted.

 THANK YOU !!!

-During the last 10 years or so we survived the worst recession, my lung cancer, the worst duration freeze event in100 years and loss of thousands of plants but managed to keep going by the Grace of God and the support of our friends and customers.
+During the last 12 years or so we survived the worst recession, Gary's lung cancer, the worst duration freeze event in100 years and loss of thousands of plants.
+We have managed to keep going by the Grace of God and the support of our friends, customers and suppliers.

 Gary, Missy and Leigh Anne Hollar

 ClWe have had a good palm growing season this year and more and m Thousands of young palms with more and more reaching a good size and ready to go out of here and be planted.
 We have been growing cold hardy palms from seed for almost 40 years.
 Most all the large palms you see at our place and at our nursery were started out as smaller plants which establish better than large ones.
 They grow up in place and are acclimatized to the area they will spend their life.